bashup/jqmd/README.md

 * `shell` -- interpreted as bash code, executed immediately.
 Shell blocks can invoke various jqmd functions as described later in this document.
 * `jq` -- jq code, which is added to a jq filter pipeline for execution at the end of the file, or to be run explicitly with the `RUN_JQ` function.
+* `jq defs` -- jq function definitions, which are accumulated over the course of the program run, and included at the start of any executed filter pipelines
+* `jq imports` -- jq module includes or imports, which are accumulated over the course of the program run, and included at the start of any executed filter pipelines (before the current set of `jq defs`).
 * `yaml`, `json` -- constant data, which is added to the jq filter pipeline as `jqmd_data(data)`; the effect of this depends on your definition of a `jqmd_data`  function as of the current point in the filter pipeline.
 (Note: yaml data can only be processed if there is a `yaml2json` executable on `PATH`, or the  system `python` interpreter has PyYAML installed; otherwise an error will occur.
 (For best performance, we recommend installing a tool like this [yaml2json written in Go](https://github.com/bronze1man/yaml2json), as the process startup time alone is considerably smaller than Python's.)

 (As with `mdsh`, you can extend the above list by defining appropriate hook functions in `mdsh` blocks; see the section below on "Supporting Additional Languages" for more info.)